Corrade

 Corrade is a multi-purpose, multi-platform scripted agent (bot) that runs under Windows or Unix natively, as a service or daemon whilst staying connected to a Linden-based grid (either Second Life or OpenSim) and controlled entirely by scripts.
 We like to think of Corrade as a bridge, that gives access to viewer-commands to LSL scripts.
 Corrade does not stop at providing viewer-commands to LSL scripts but reaches into the Internet of Things (IoT), Big Data and Artificial Intelligence (AI) by implementing the latest technologies and communication protocols.
 Corrade's target audience consists of programmers that will use Corrade as a building block and then create an end-product.

-Scripting templates are provided in the Corrade store that are closer to an end-product yet they are meant to provide a starting point for programmers by illustrating some of the aspects of programming with Corrade.
+Scripting templates in various programming languages are provided in the Corrade store (for free) that are meant to provide a starting point for programmers by illustrating some of the aspects of programming with Corrade.
 The templates can be changed or created differently (or better) by a programmer that interfaces with Corrade.
 If a specific targeted application is desired that requires a scripted agent, then chances are that a programmer would be able create one using Corrade.
+At the current time, Corrade is a mature project, with almost two decades of experience and history in SecondLife and OpenSim, with a large number of issues solved, bugs fixed and nearly all of the SecondLife API being implemented and offered through the API.
+Corrade releases are now infrequent due to the coverage being almost complete, with a few missing parts that require upstream changes that we do not wish to challenge.
+After so much time, we are proud to say that Corrade sets the standard in what regards interfacing with virtual worlds being one of the first precursors to many developments and being used by many creators to automate various tasks.

 Requirements